So, you’re wondering, “Is doing a blog worth it?” Well, like with most of life’s big questions, the answer is: “it depends”!

 Being that affiliate marketing is probably the #1 income producer for a blog, why not just focus on affiliate marketing alone?
 This is not to say that AF is easy either, but at least you won’t be stuck in a specific niche, writing endless blog posts.

-You can do affiliate marketing for literally thousands of products, and you don’t have to be a master in a particular topic.
+You can do affiliate marketing for literally thousands of products, and you don’t have to be a “complete” master in a particular topic.
+(You would still create a niche to market within, but that Niche doesn’t really have to be your complete specialty.
+You can create multiple niche touch-points)

-Truthfully, most of the blogs that make money are people doing affiliate marketing within a niche.
+Truthfully, most of the blogs that make money are people doing affiliate marketing within the niche they are highly qualified in.
 Which is really a more narrow way to do AM.
-That could be good or bad actually.

 And a “distant second” (maybe) is…